ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 tail -n +2 examples/evolverPrimates.txt | sed -e 's/^simHuman/simHuman.0/g' -e 's/^simGorilla/simGorilla.0/g' -e 's/^simOrang/simOrang.0/g' > evolverPrimates.pg.txt
 ```

-Input contig names must be *globally* unique.
+Input contig names must be *globally* unique to avoid collisions in PAF files.
 This can be enforced with `cactus-preprocess` by adding a prefix to each one.
 Ex:

 ```
+# use cactus-prepare to make an output seqfile
+cactus-prepare ./evolverPrimates.pg.txt --outDir primates-pg --seqFileOnly
+# fix the contig names
-cactus-prepare ./evolverPrimates.pg.txt --outDir primates-pg --seqFileOnly cactus-preprocess ./jobstore ./evolverPrimates.pg.txt primates-pg/evolverPrimates.pg.txt --skipMasking
+cactus-preprocess ./jobstore ./evolverPrimates.pg.txt primates-pg/evolverPrimates.pg.txt --skipMasking
 ```

-Note: The Pangenome pipeline supports gzipped fasta files if they end with `.gz`, likewise for `.gfa`.
+Note: The pangenome pipeline supports gzipped fasta files if they end with `.gz`, likewise for `.gfa`.  (`.paf` files must be left uncompressed)

 ### Evolver Primates: Constructing the Minigraph GFA

-The next step is to create the initial [minigraph](https://github.com/lh3/minigraph) graph. `minigraph` iteratively adds sequences to the graph, beginning with a reference genome that will serve as its uncollapsed backbone.
+The next step is to create the initial [minigraph](https://github.com/lh3/minigraph) graph. `minigraph` iteratively adds sequences to the graph, beginning with a reference genome that will serve throughout the pipeline as its uncollapsed backbone.
 This reference genome needs to selected now and used consistently (via the `--reference` option in all following commands).
 Other genomes are added to the `minigraph` in the order they appear in the seqfile.

 ```
 cactus-minigraph ./jobstore primates-pg/evolverPrimates.pg.txt primates-pg/primates.gfa.gz --realTimeLogging --reference simChimp